PlaiPunlawat/data-processing/src/scripts/deduplication/README.md

-# OpenThaiGPT Deuplication Pipeline
+# Deuplication Pipeline

 ## Description

-The OpenThaiGPT Deduplication Pipeline is designed to remove duplicated entries from the Huggingface datasets.
+The Deduplication Pipeline is designed to remove duplicated entries from the Huggingface datasets.
 By using the techniques similar to this [paper](https://arxiv.org/abs/2107.06499), the pipeline uses the N-Gram MinHash approach in combination with LSH (Locality-Sensitive Hashing) to identify and eliminate duplicate content.

 ![deduplication_diagram](deduplication_diagram.png)